 Caused by these developments, Hamilton and several other Canadian cities are experiencing a number of challenges arising from an influx of new residents, rising real estate prices and the re-emergence of dense commercial districts.
 These challenges have created an urgent need to increase the availability of affordable and sustainable housing in Hamilton.

 In the face of these challenges, the City of Hamilton is initiating a city-wide retrofitting of its social housing stocks – aiming for the highest standards possible with regards to environmental sustainability and quality of life.
-The city itself owns a large stock of mid- and high-rise social housing blocks that they are looking to renew over the coming months and years.
+The city itself owns a large stock of mid- and high-rise social housing blocks, 164 buildings composed of over 23,000 individual units, that they are looking to renew over the coming months and years.
 Moreover, there are more than 50 additional social housing buildings owned by private developers that will also have to undergo retrofitting and renewal.

 Open Innovation Competition